View All Publications

 Anne Bang's Research Focus

-Anne Bang joined the Sanford-Burnham Institute in June 2010 as Director of Cell Biology at the Conrad Prebys Center for Chemical Genomics, to develop induced pluripotent stem cell (iPSC) based disease models for drug screening
+Anne Bang joined Sanford-Burnham in June 2010 as Director of Cell Biology at the Conrad Prebys Center for Chemical Genomics, to develop induced pluripotent stem cell (iPSC) based disease models for drug screening.

 About Anne Bang